SCCY CPX-2 Gun Review

-The growth segment in the firearms market now is concealed carry handguns and sub-compacts.
-A carry pistol is frequently the number one purchase for new gun owners, a handgun for home defense and concealed carry.
-And while buying a good gun seems to be foremost in their mind, plenty of buyers are happy with going for a lesser known brand if the price is right.
-That’s exactly where the market segment the SCCY CPX-2 handgun has staked out . . .
+The largest growth segment in the already firearms market is in concealed carry handguns and sub-compacts.
+A carry pistol is frequently the number one purchase for new gun owners: a handgun that can be used for home defense as well as concealed carry.
+And while buying a good gun is foremost in their minds, plenty of buyers with price constraints are happy to go with a relatively lesser-known brand if the price is right.
+That’s exactly the market segment the SCCY CPX-2 9mm handgun has staked out.

-SCCY (originally Skyy, not to be confused with the vodka) has only been producing firearms in the state of Florida since 2003, but they can be found at just about every gun show these days.
-Their raison d’etre is producing handguns that are big on quality but low on cost, and they seem to have hit that mark with their flagship pistol.
+SCCY (originally Skyy, not to be confused with the vodka) has only been producing firearms in the state of Florida since 2003.
+But they can be found at stores nationwide and just about every gun show these days.
+Their raison d’etre is producing handguns that are big on quality at a low price, and they seem to have hit that mark with their flagship pistol, the CPX-2 9mm.

-Let’s take a second and go over the features.
-For that $250 you get a polymer frame semi-auto handgun with a 3.1 inch barrel in 9mm that sports a “double action only” trigger with a full-length metal chassis embedded under the skin.
-It accepts double stacked 10-round magazines with either flush-fit bases or finger extensions that give you a little more pinky room.
+For that $250 you get a polymer frame semi-auto handgun with a 3.1 inch barrel in 9mm that sports a “double action only” trigger with a full-length bar stock chassis embedded under the skin.
+It accepts double stack 10-round magazines with either flush-fit bases or finger extensions that give you a little more pinky room.
 And the CPX-2 comes with two mags as well as replacement bases for both.

-The original CPX model (CPX-1 for those keeping score at home) included a manual safety on the frame, but it drew so much criticism that the manufacturer dropped it altogether in the newer model.
+The original CPX model (CPX-1 for those keeping score at home) included a manual safety on the frame, but it drew so much criticism that SCCY dropped it altogether in the newer model.

 When you pick up a $250 gun, you expect it to feel cheap.
 But with the SCCY pistol, it feels the same as any GLOCK — only slimmer.
 None of the usual rattling or toy-like textures are present, only a polished and shiny gun.
 It even looks nice on the outside.
 Nice, compared to other polymer framed handguns, at least.